National Museum of Natural History

 The Smithsonian’s National Museum of Natural History is the most visited natural history museum in the world.
-Opened in 1910, the museum on the National Mall is dedicated to maintaining and preserving the world’s most extensive collection of natural history specimens and human artifacts.
-It also fosters significant scientific research and educational programs and exhibitions that present the work of its scientists to the public.
+Opened in 1910, the museum, located on the National Mall, is dedicated to maintaining and preserving the world’s most extensive collection of natural history specimens and human artifacts.
+It fosters significant scientific research and produces educational programs and exhibitions that present the work of its scientists to the public.
 The formal title for Kirk Johnson is Sant Director, in recognition of an endowed gift from the philanthropists, Roger and Vicki Sant.

 Research and Staff

-Staff includes Smithsonian scientists; collaborating research associates and fellows; and a professional team of educators, exhibition developers, collections managers, designers, information specialists, building managers, administrators, security and support personnel.
+Museum personnel includes Smithsonian scientists, collaborating research associates and fellows and a professional team of educators, exhibition developers, collections managers, designers, information specialists, building managers, administrators, security and support personnel.

-The scientific staff is organized in seven departments: anthropology, botany, entomology, mineral sciences, invertebrate zoology, paleobiology and vertebrate zoology.
+The scientific staff is organized into seven departments: anthropology, botany, entomology, mineral sciences, invertebrate zoology, paleobiology and vertebrate zoology.
 Interdisciplinary research programs bring together scientists from the museum’s departments and research institutions throughout the world.
 These programs address current topics, such as biological diversity, global climate change, molecular systematics for enhancing the understanding of the relationship between living things, ecosystem modeling and the documentation and preservation of human cultural heritages.

 A number of affiliated U.S. government agencies contribute to the museum’s strength as a research center.
-These include the Department of Interior (Fish and Wildlife Service and U.S. Geological Survey), Department of Agriculture (Systematic Entomology Laboratory), Department of Commerce (National Marine Fisheries Service Systematics Laboratory), National Oceanic and Atmospheric Administration and the Department of Defense.
+These include the Department of Interior (U.S. Geological Survey), Department of Agriculture (Systematic Entomology Laboratory), Department of Commerce (NOAA’s National Marine Fisheries Service Systematics Laboratory) and the Department of Defense (Walter Reed Biosystematics Unit).